Waboodoo/HTTP-Shortcuts/docs/scripting.md

 showToast('Hello World');
 ```

 Please note that no toast will be displayed if the string you pass is empty.
+Also note that a toast will show at most two lines of text, so it is best suited for short messages.

 <a name="show-dialog"></a>
 ### showDialog